How to recognize ChatGPT copy

-The eight elements to recognize ChatGPT copy.
+The eight elements on how to recognize ChatGPT copy.

 1. No real intro; immediate dive into the listicle